tarunbeerelli/RLEF-code/SETUP.md

   distinct from the trainable policy; a rolling-KL monitor **halts** the run at a cutoff of **0.3**.
 - **Per-trajectory OOM guard.** On an out-of-memory event the offending trajectory is dropped while the batch's accumulated gradients survive.
-In practice the triggers are pathological generations — runaway repetition, or contexts near the cap — so the guard also prevents one degenerate rollout from dominating a step.
+In practice the triggers are pathological generations — runaway repetition, or contexts near the cap — **so the guard also prevents one degenerate rollout from dominating a step**.
 - **Checkpoint bookkeeping.** Rolling KL-to-base is logged every step; runs archive the final policy and, on drift, the least-drifted checkpoint.
 Evaluation **fails loudly** on a missing checkpoint rather than silently scoring the base model.
 All reported numbers come from the **final** checkpoint; spot checks against best-KL checkpoints differed negligibly.
-- **A LoRA checksum logged every step.** The sum of adapter weight magnitudes, which confirms the intended rank and target set are actually in use.
-All five arms matched their analytic predictions to within 2%, which is how the capacity-matching in §4 was verified in situ.
+- **A LoRA checksum logged every step.** he sum of adapter weight magnitudes.
+Because peft initialises lora_A from a distribution fixed by fan_in, this sum is predictable from the rank, target set and layer dimensions alone — so it confirms that the adapter which loaded is the one configured.
+Every arm reproduced its predicted value, and the ratios came out as they must: the rank-96 attention arm logs three times the rank-32 one, and all-7 logs the sum of the attention and feed-forward arms.
+That is how the capacity-matching in §4 was verified in situ.

 ---

 ## 7. Infrastructure and hyperparameters

 All runs: **one NVIDIA H200 (141 GB HBM3e, ~4.8 TB/s)**, bf16, with **vLLM and PyTorch
 co-resident**.
 The case for a single GPU as the right instrument is in the [README](README.md#a-deliberately-single-gpu-design).
 The engineering that makes it work:

 - **Sequential per-question rollout.** PyTorch processes one problem at a time — its full group of 12 generations — with gradient accumulation across the batch.
 Peak memory tracks a single group, the ~15k-token multi-turn KV cache always fits, and the OOM guard can drop a pathological trajectory without losing the step.
-- **Context-aware sizing.** The binding constraint is the concurrent KV cache, which scales with `max_turns` × concurrency.
-Batch size and the vLLM split were set against each configuration's real context length, with buffer.
+- **KV cache is the binding constraint.** It scales with `max_turns` × concurrency, and the hardest problems reach ~15k-token contexts.
+The device accommodates a batch of 12 problems at a 0.65 generation split, so every matched run shares that sizing and training curves differ only by adapter, not by how much work a step did.
 - **Memory path.** FlashAttention-2 with automatic SDPA fallback, and gradient checkpointing.
 ### Hyperparameters

 | Parameter | Value | Notes |
 |---|---|---|
 | Base model | Qwen2.5-Coder-7B-Instruct | native 7B (§8), bf16 |